 Today, we’ll be taking a closer look at a portable and very versatile keyboard, the Yamaha YPG-535.

-Although the YPG-535 was released a long time ago, it remains one of the most popular 88-key keyboards in the 500$ range.
+Although the YPG-535 was released a long time ago, it remains one of the most popular 88-key keyboards in its price range.

 The piano is the older brother of the Yamaha YPG-235 (76 keys), which is basically the same keyboard but has 1 octave fewer keys and hence a more compact case and a more affordable price.